SawiYT/gigachad-cleaner/README.md

 ### Do I need to install anything to use Gigachad Cleaner?

 Yes, you need to install the necessary dependencies using `npm install` and build the application using `npm run build` before you can start using Gigachad Cleaner.
 Note that Gigachad Cleaner does not work directly in the browser; you need to run the application on your local machine.

----

-For more information and updates, visit our [GitHub repository](https://github.com/floyare/gigachad-cleaner).